epid8060fall2019/William-Norfolk-Project/README.md

 ## How to Locate All Raw Data, Processing, and/or Analysis Scripts

-All code, figures, and text are reproducible from various subfolders within the project directory.
+All code, figures, and text are reproducible from various subfolders within the project directory detailed below.

 ## **Raw Data**